 For Diploma in Law, applicants must be aged 18 or above before 1 September in the year of registration and have good command of English.

-To be eligible to register for the LLB, applicants must normally be at least 17 years old, pass 2 'A' level subjects and 3 'O' level subjects; AND have competence in English acceptable to the University of London.
+LLB applicants must normally be at least 17 years old, have competence in English acceptable to the University of London and have passes in

 |5||What is the difference between taking the normal pathway and the Graduate Entry Route?|